Python-SIP/sip/sphinx/directives.rst

     have to recognise the exact class, only the most specific sub-class that it can.

+    The code may also set the value to a type that is apparently unrelated to the requested type.
+If this happens then the whole conversion process is started again using the new type as the requested type.
+This is typically used to deal with classes that have more than one super-class that are subject to this conversion process.
+It allows the code for one super-class to switch to the code for another (more appropriate) super-class.

 sipWrapperType \*sipClass
     .. deprecated:: 4.8
         Use ``sipType`` instead.